thenativeweb/comparejs/README.md

 ## Features

+- Supports comparison of numbers, strings, booleans, functions and undefined.
 - Supports comparison in a type-safe manner.
 - Supports comparison by value and by reference.
 - Supports comparison with `undefined` correctly.